AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 ## Platform

-- When attempting to save a topic or map, the operation may intermittently fail with a **Failed to save file** error, particularly during intensive post-processing tasks running in the background.
+- When attempting to save a topic or map, the operation may intermittently fail with a 'Failed to save file' error, particularly during intensive asset processing tasks or translation workflows running in the background.
 (GUIDES-37837)
 - Using `scope="external"` for a reference to DAM content within a topic or map causes the asset's relative path to be substituted with a GUID.
 (GUIDES-38783)

 ## Reports